 I got a newsletter from one of our local nurseries Yamagami’s Nursery back in early summer with a little article about heirloom tomatoes and I thought I would share some of their tomato wisdom here.

 “Grafted Tomatoes vs. Hybrids: Grafted tomato plants are becoming more and more popular as people discover how much more vigorous certain varieties can be when grafted onto a sturdy rootstock.
 Many modern tomatoes have been hybridized to include disease resistance.
 That’s what those letters (VFN) refer to at the end of a name like “Early Girl VFN”.
 The trouble is that certain qualities/traits have been bred out at the same time.

 There is a gene for “green shoulders” that has been carefully bred out over the years.
 Recently it was discovered that that gene is linked to rich flavor – oops!
 This is one of the many reasons that heirloom tomatoes are so popular.
 It is the flavor!
 But the plant itself can be wimpy, especially in our clay soils.
 Grow heirloom tomatoes for their flavor, that is their main characterisitic.”

 Pick up a few heirloom tomatoes now while they are available.
 The season is short and they will be gone before you know it.
 Get a variety of colors and shapes, the more knurly the tomato the more unique it looks on the plate.
-Heirloom tomatoes come in striped olive green, bright orange, vibrant yellow, sultry red, dark black and in many other color combinations.
-A more colorful your heirloom tomato selection, the more stunning your heirloom tomato platter will be.
+Heirloom tomatoes come in striped, olive green, bright orange, vibrant yellow, sultry red, dark black, and in many other color combinations.
+The more colorful your heirloom tomatoes are, the more stunning your heirloom tomato platter will be.